 It’s common to be intimidated by the SAT, but you don’t need to worry if you’ve prepared properly.
 As long as you understand the test’s formatting and concepts, you’re already well on your way to a high score.
 Generally, the test will review concepts that you learn in your first two years of high school.
 There will be a few more advanced questions as well.
 Because of this, people who take the SAT in their junior year should only encounter material they’re familiar with.

 The challenge doesn’t lie in the material covered.
 Instead, you might have a hard time with the question formatting on the SAT.
 The SAT will ask questions differently from most tests you’re used to.
-It’s important to take practice tests so that you can familiarize yourself with the question format.
+It’s important to take practice tests before your SAT test date so that you can familiarize yourself with the question format.
 Additionally, practice tests will help you identify areas that you need to study more in-depth.

 Why It’s Hard for Many